hugopeixoto/minecraft/README.md

 ## Missing features

 - Currently, the available resolutions are hardcoded.
 Make this dynamic/configurable.
-- Add a cache sweeper that checks if there are updates for each uuid.
 - Add authentication/authorization, so that we only generate skins for authorized callers.
 - Place all configuration settings in a json file.